ground-creative/YourHomeServer/README.md

 Actions are found in the schema file.\
 Cloud types are "scenes|devices|home|token" for tuya and "devices|apps|subscriptions" for SmartThings\
-Use get-methods for each type as a method to see all the cloud methods available
+Use "get-methods" for each type as a {method} to see all the cloud methods available.

 *** Cloud support is not available for Xiaomi devices at the moment.